Frequently Asked Questions

 Do I need to provide an Australian Business Number (ABN)?

 If you have an ABN yes, please provide your eleven digit number in your application.
-We cannot provide grants to your organisation if it is eligible for an ABN but does not have one.
+We can't provide grants to your organisation if it is eligible for an ABN but does not have one.

 If you do not have an ABN, as part of the conditions of grant you will need to declare your organisation: